Writing is a vital part of the design process. And finding the right writing tool for you can make the process more enjoyable, flexible, and even fun.

 Once you’ve flooded the page with your ideas, let them rest awhile, then come back for an editorial pass.
 Now’s the time to start cutting unnecessary words, simplifying complex sentences, and improving flow.

-For stage two, nothing beats Hemingway Editor, because it was made for the editing stage.
+For stage two, nothing beats Hemingway text editor, because it was made for the editing stage.
 (Though it does have a writing mode that turns off all the features designed to help you edit.)

 For my own workflow, I’ll write in Google Docs or Quip, then copy and paste my content into Hemingway.
 Then Hemingway automagically sweeps through the document, highlighting: